GPO: User domain as a local administrator

 A user domain is a regular user who is used in everyday work to break into a computer and do normal work.
 These users do not have special permissions that have the potential to cause damage or loss of data.
 These accounts are usually members of the Domain Users security group.

 Under certain conditions, these limitations are very troublesome.
-Like when they want to install a or application on the computer they are using, they (user domain) do not have permission to do so.
+Like when they want to install a printer or application on the computer they are using, they (user domain) do not have permission to do so.

 The steps to make a user domain as a local administrator with GPO are as follows.